codeboten/opentelemetry-specification/specification/api-correlationcontext.md

 # Correlations API

-An `Entry` is used to label anything that is associated with a specific operation, such as an HTTP request.

-`CorrelationContext` is an abstract data type that represents a collection of entries.
+`CorrelationContext` is an abstract data type represented by set of name/value pairs describing user defined properties.
 Each key of `CorrelationContext` is associated with exactly one value.
-`CorrelationContext` is serializable, to facilitate propagating it not only inside the process but also across process boundaries. `CorrelationContext` is used to annotate telemetry with the name:value pair `Entry`.
+`CorrelationContext` is serializable, to facilitate propagating it not only inside the process but also across process boundaries. `CorrelationContext` is used to annotate telemetry.
 Those values can be used to add dimension to the metric or additional context properties to logs and traces.

 `CorrelationContext` is a recommended name but languages can have more language-specific names like `cctx`.